 One point of similarity between the supervisory and counselling relationships is that both are confidential in nature.
-This means that supervision should be independent of other relationships which might be in conflict with it.
-One example of such a conflicting relationship is that which exists between manager and employer.
-Employees are obviously accountable to managers for a variety of work related reasons, and the nature of the manager/employee relationship may mean that true confidentiality cannot be guaranteed when supervision is also taking place.
-Another example of a relationship which might compromise the supervisory function is that of trainer and trainee.
-Teachers and trainers are required to assess their student and this might inhibit those trainees who are concerned with receiving satisfactory grades.
-Some elements of teaching are certainly contained in supervision, but as Wosket points out, supervisor and supervisee are (or should be) 'fellow participants' within the relationship (Page and Wosket, 2001).
-Regardless of the relationship between supervisor and supervisee, however, absolute confidentiality may not always be guaranteed.
-Contexts in which it is not assured are similar to those which obtain in counselling, and include situations in which threats of violence or examples of bad practice are revealed.
+This means that supervision should be independent of other relationships that may be in conflict.
+One example of such a conflicting relationship is that between manager and employer.
+Employees are obviously accountable to managers for a variety of work-related reasons, and the nature of the manager-employee relationship may mean that true confidentiality cannot be guaranteed when supervision is also taking place.
+Another example of a relationship that could compromise the supervisory function is that of trainer and student.
+Teachers and trainers are required to assess their students, and this might inhibit those students who are concerned about receiving satisfactory grades.
+Some elements of teaching are certainly contained in supervision but it encompasses many skills; though its primary function is to protect clients through the provision of a safe and proficient counselling service.